PassKit/passkit-node-quickstart/README.md

    - ca-chain.pem
    - key.pem

-3. Add the on time password you used to generate your SDK credentials into the `src/config/config.js` PASSPHRASE variable
+3. Add the on time password you used to generate your SDK credentials into the `src/config/config.js` PASSPHRASE variable and check the API region of your account [here](https://app.passkit.com/app/account/developer-tools) and change it accordingly.
+For Europe/Pub1 use `ADDRESS = "grpc.pub1.passkit.io"` and for USA/Pub2 use `ADDRESS = "grpc.pub2.passkit.io"`.

 4. If you wish to receive enrolment emails, edit lines 281 and 307 of the QuickStartLoyalty class to provide an address where you can receive mail.

-5. Run `npm i`
+6. Run `npm i`

 ### Running the tests